 - Sketch the slides

 We have the structure and we have the messages.
 Now it is time to sketch each and every slide.
-The best way is to do is to use pen or pencil and clean sheets of paper.
-For this you use the structure and the messages from previous steps.
-Take a piece of paper, divide it into 4 parts (every part will be one slide) and put with a pen or pencil the messages on the slides, preserving the structure.
-After you put the message try to put down a picture / graph that should prove your message – again in pen or pencil and without getting into details, just the rough sketch.
-Below again example showing you how I have done it for our example
+The best way to do this is to use a pen or pencil and clean sheets of paper.
+For this, you use the structure and the messages from previous steps.
+Take a piece of paper, divide it into 4 parts (every part will be one slide), and put with a pen or pencil the messages on the slides, preserving the structure.
+After you put the message try to put down a picture/graph that should prove your message – again in pen or pencil and without getting into details, just the rough sketch.
+Below is again an example showing you how I have done it for our example

 - For every slide create the underlying analysis or gather needed info

 Once the project starts you will start getting data that you can put to good use.
 As you may remember we said that for every slide there will be one message that you will have to prove or disprove using the available data.
 Therefore, for every slide create an analysis in Excel that will help you fill in the slides with data and conclusions.
 Every slide compels you to do certain analyses and also helps you define what data you need to perform the analyses.
 I recommend sticking to analyzing only the things that the presentation compels you to do.
 Don’t waste time analyzing issues that are not required by the presentations because you are running the risk of not delivering on deadlines.
 Once you are done with obligatory slides you can go back to analyzing the whole universe or wasting your time on Facebook 😉 Below is an example of such an analysis and how it is later on turned into a slide in PowerPoint.

 - Fill in the slides with data and charts